adtzlr/cubrium/README.md

     return F @ S
 ```

-Now we have to link our `umat` to the `cubrium` model definition an specify material parameters.
+Now we have to link our `umat` to the `cubrium` model definition and specify material parameters.

 ```python
 MDL.GLO.constitution.umat = umat_svk